 With respect to the Partnership's Fiscal 2022 impairment test, we determined that the Partnership's fair value exceeded its carrying value by approximately 30%.
-While the Partnership believes that its judgments used in the quantitative assessment of its fair value are reasonable based upon currently available facts and circumstances, if the Partnership were not able to achieve its anticipated results and/or if its weighted average cost of capital were to increase, its fair value would be adversely affected, which may result in an impairment.
-There were no changes in facts and circumstances that would indicate that it is more likely than not the fair value of the Partnership may not be in excess of its book value at December 31, 2022.
-There is approximately \$2 billion of goodwill as of December 31, 2022.
-The Partnership will continue to monitor its fair value and related goodwill for any possible future non-cash impairment charges.
+While the Partnership believes that judgments used in that quantitative assessment of its fair value were reasonable based upon currently available facts and circumstances, if the Partnership were not able to achieve its anticipated results and/or if its weighted average cost of capital were to increase, its fair value would be adversely affected, which may result in an impairment.
+During the interim period ended March 31, 2023, the Partnership did not achieve its forecasted results and the weighted average cost of capital increased from the Fiscal 2022 impairment test.
+While these developments caused a decrease in the fair value of the Partnership, the Partnership has concluded that the decrease would not result in the carrying value of the Partnership to exceed the estimated fair value.
+As a result, the Partnership has concluded that it is not more likely than not that the fair value of the Partnership is below its carrying amount as of March 31, 2023.
+There is approximately \$2 billion of goodwill in the Partnership as of March 31, 2023.
+The Partnership will continue to monitor its goodwill for any possible future non-cash impairment charges.

-Subsequent Events.
-Under the revolving credit facility, the Partnership is required to comply with maximum total leverage ratios measured at the Partnership and at AmeriGas OLP.
-The revolving credit facility contains an equity cure provision, which allows the Partnership's direct or indirect parent, including UGI and its other subsidiaries, to fund capital contributions to eliminate any EBITDA (as defined in the revolving credit facility) shortfalls that would otherwise result in non-compliance with the leverage ratio debt covenant.
+Debt.
+Under the 2022 AmeriGas OLP Credit Agreement, AmeriGas OLP, as borrower, is required to comply with financial covenants related to leverage and interest coverage measured at the Partnership and at AmeriGas OLP.
+The 2022 AmeriGas OLP Credit Agreement contains an equity cure provision, which allows AmeriGas OLP's direct or indirect parent, including UGI and its other subsidiaries, to fund capital contributions to eliminate any EBITDA (as defined in the 2022 AmeriGas OLP Credit Agreement) shortfalls that would otherwise result in non-compliance with these financial covenants.
+Each equity cure is eligible to eliminate such EBITDA shortfalls up to four quarters after contribution.
+We are permitted to use the equity cure provision five times over the course of the Credit Agreement, twice during any rolling four-quarter period, and not in consecutive quarters.